 - 1. Flow Rates and Futures and Options price and speed - 2.
 Flow Credit price, likelihood of execution, liquidity and size - 3.
-Foreign Exchange price and speed, - 4.
+Foreign Exchange size, nature of the order (e.g. specific client instructions), price and speed - 4.
 Structured Products - in most cases, price was the most important factor, but dependent on the situation other factors such as size, speed, likelihood of execution and settlement and liquidity were also considered - 5.
 Convertibles -speed, price and likelihood of execution - 6.
 Flow ABS price, size and likelihood of execution - 7.
 Equity Derivatives price, liquidity and size - 8.
 Equity Repo asset quality, collateral taken, tenor and interest rate costs in the market